- Published on

 uid=33(www-data) gid=33(www-data) groups=33(www-data)

-- Tester then used this vulnerabilty to try and get a reverse shell as the
+- I then used this vulnerability to try and get a reverse shell as the

 www-datauser on target system.